Megwana/beammeup/README.md

 ### Disclosures

 - Please note, instead of using e.g. Balsamiq, I used replit first to play around with the framework with a more hands on feel.
-Therefore, I may not have as many commits because I built a lot of the basics on replit first and transferred this over.
+Therefore, I may not have as many commits in the initial stage because I built a lot of the basics on replit first and transferred this over.
 In future, I will build and commit from github as good practice.

 ![Original Layout from replit](assets/images/read.me.images/replit-framework.png)